Rubus corchorifolius

-Rubus corchorifolius is an Asian species of raspberry native to Korea, Japan, China, Vietnam, and Myanmar.
-It is an erect shrub up to 3 meters tall with prickly stems.
-Leaves are simple, with pointed lobes near the base of the blade.
-Flowers are pink or white.
-The fruits are red and used to make jams, juice, and wine.
+Rubus corchorifolius is an Asian species of raspberry.

+It is an erect shrub up to 3 m tall with prickly stems.
+The leaves are simple, with pointed lobes near the base of the blade.
+The flowers are pink or white.
+The fruits are red.

+It is native to Korea, Japan, China, Vietnam, and Myanmar.
+The fruits can be used to make jams, juice, and wine.